amalacrino/personal-website/content/project/plant_microbiome.md

 date = "2019-09-09"

 # Project title.
-title = "Plant microbiome"
+title = "Plant-insect-microbe interactions"

 # Project summary to display on homepage.
-summary = "Which are the factors influencing plant microbiome?"
+summary = "How microbiomes mediate the interactions between plants and insects?"

 # Optional image to display on homepage (relative to `static/img/` folder).
-image_preview = "plantmicrobiome.png"
+image_preview = "pmi.png"

 # Tags: can be used for filtering projects.
 # Example: `tags = ["machine-learning", "stem-cells"]`
-tags = ["plant", "microbiome"]
+tags = ["plants", "insects", "microbiome"]

 # Optional external URL for project (replaces project detail page).
 external_link = ""